bonsai-oss/external-db-operator/README.md

 After creating the database resources, the operator will create a secret containing the database connection details (database, host, port, username, password) in the same namespace as the database resource.
 It is named with the pattern `<secret_prefix>-<resource_name>` (e.a. `edb-your-database`).

+When adding additional annotations / labels to the database resource, the operator will pass them to the secret as well.

 ### Parameters